-When you embed a YouTube video in WordPress, you might be unknowingly promoting competitors…even if it’s your video!
+When you embed a YouTube video in WordPress, you might be unknowingly promoting other content creators and competitors…even if it’s your video!

 Here’s why: by default, YouTube shows related videos at the end of the video.
 And unless you take specific action, those suggestions may include videos from other channels.